Mbed-TLS/mbedtls/docs/architecture/psa-migration/md-cipher-dispatch.md

 We can classify code that implements or uses cryptographic mechanisms into several groups:

 * Software implementations of primitive cryptographic mechanisms.
 These are not expected to change.
-* Software implementations of constructed cryptographic mechanisms (e.g. HMAC, CTR_DRBG, RSA (calling a hash for PSS/OAEP), …).
-These need to keep working whenever a legacy implementation of the auxiliary mechanism is available, even if a PSA implementation is also available.
+* Software implementations of constructed cryptographic mechanisms (e.g. HMAC, CTR_DRBG, RSA (calling a hash for PSS/OAEP, and needing to know the hash length in PKCS1v1.5 sign/verify), …).
+These need to keep working whenever a legacy implementation of the auxiliary mechanism is available, regardless of whether a PSA implementation is also available.
 * Code implementing the PSA crypto interface.
 This is not expected to change, except perhaps to expose some internal functionality to overhauled glue code.
 * Code that's subject to `MBEDTLS_USE_PSA_CRYPTO`: `pk.h`, X.509, TLS (excluding TLS 1.3).
 * Code that always uses PSA for crypto: TLS 1.3, LMS.